Institute for Security Studies: Areas of work

+Climate change and human security: The ISS examines how climate change and insecurity influence resource conflicts, corruption and organised crime.

+Gender equality: Gender equality is a cross-cutting theme for the work of the ISS.
+The ISS researches and promotes the need for gender equality from an African perspective.

+Governance, peace and security: National, regional and continental governance is a key component of ISS' work.
+The work includes elections and democracy, conflict prevention and management, maritime security and the blue economy, migration and forced displacement, and security and governance of new technology.

+National and transnational crime and violence: The ISS researches transnational organised crime, corruption and violent extremism and the links between these.
+The work includes community conflicts, criminality, inter-personal violence and violence prevention.

 Partnerships

 ISS is a regional partner of the United Nations Office on Drugs and Crime (UNODC), and they are currently working together on the implementation of the United Nations Convention against Corruption (UNCAC).
 ISS is also a member of the United Nations Crime Prevention and Crime Justice Network (part of the UNODC).

 The institute has engaged with the African Union on various platforms.
 ISS was a research partner with the African Union Commission in the Year of Peace and Security in 2010.
 Additionally, the ISS website hosts as a repository for African Union documents, dating back to 1990.
 Finally, ISS collaborates with the African Union Peace and Security Council to produce a monthly report on the security challenges and opportunities that face the continent.

 Corruption and Governance Programme

 In 2010, the Corruption and Governance programme of the Institute for Security Studies launched the Who Owns What? database.
 This is an extensive, open-source database of disclosure forms of the assets and interests of South African politicians, in an effort to increase transparency of public officials.
 The Who Owns What?
 Database has been used to hold South African politicians accountable for their private interests.